October - Professor James Y. Stern has been invited to present a paper at the second annual Tulane Property Workshop.

 Fall - Professor Darian M. Ibrahim will present at a symposium on law and entrepreneurship sponsored by the North Carolina Law Review.

-June 3 - Professor James Y. Stern, who clerked for Justice Anthony Kennedy, will help lead a tour of the U.S. Supreme Court and provide insights on his experience as a clerk and the workings of the Court as part of "William & Mary Weekend" in Washingon, D.C.
-Learn more about the weekend.
+June 3 - Professor James Y. Stern, who clerked for Justice Anthony Kennedy, led a tour of the U.S. Supreme Court and provided insights on his experience as a clerk and the workings of the Court as part of "William & Mary Weekend" in Washington, D.C.

 May 20-21 - Professor Eric Kades chaired a panel on taxation and inequality at the annual meeting of the American Law & Economics Association, held at Harvard Law School, and presented his article “Corrective Progressivity” at the conference.

 May 20-21 - Professor Jeffrey Bellin organized the third annual Neighborhood Criminal Justice Roundtable, held at the Law School, during which criminal law scholars gathered to discuss their research.
 Previous Roundtables were held at UVA and Duke.
 Professors Adam Gershowitz and Cynthia Ward also participated.

 May 20 - Professor Evan J. Criddle and Professor Nancy Combs hosted leading experts from around the country for a workshop on cutting-edge issues in international law.
 Other participating scholars included Kristina Daugirdas (University of Michigan Law School), Margaret deGuzman (Temple University Beasley School of Law), Laura Dickinson (George Washington University Law School), Mark Drumbl (Washington & Lee University School of Law), Jean Galbraith (University of Pennsylvania Law School), and Alexander Greenawalt (Pace University Elizabeth Haub School of Law).
 Read the story.